 - Networking in a friendly atmosphere does produce business results.
 How many deals have been shook upon over a tee?

 The Golf Industry Network announced earlier this year that golf teaches success.
-According to a report by the MGT Open, golf is considered the “sport of business” by 54 percent of business professionals.
+According to a report by the MGT Open, the sport is considered the “sport of business” by 54 percent of business professionals.

-- Don’t let the media attention about golf ruin your executive game.
+- Don’t let the media attention ruin your executive game.

-- If you’re too busy to play golf, it’s time to re-prioritize.
+- If you’re too busy to play it’s time to re-prioritize.

 Forbes Magazine claims that nice girls who play golf really do get the corner office.
 According to Forbes, knowing the secret language of golfers informs the language of executive business dealings in many ways that really do lead to measurable business success.
 All provocative references aside, if you are a business executive, you need to schedule time in your week for recreation, exercise and relaxation.
 Golf does provide a great opportunity for those healing priorities.